Empires Wars is a fast-paced game mode in Age of Empires 2: Definitive Edition where players start with a number of existing items and troops.

 If you’re going for Archers or Eagles, you’ll need to put a larger focus on walling your base compared to Scouts as you won’t have the mobility to defend yourself.

-Your gold miners can be moved onto wood, farms, or can be used to build your stables, houses or walls.
+Your gold miners can move onto wood, farms, or can be used to build your stables, houses or walls.

 As you’ll need all of your wood for creating Archers, you can delay Double-Bit Axe (and Horse Collar) until after you’ve clicked up to the Castle Age so you can focus on spending all of your wood on military units.